jmarkmorris/Verkada/src_helix/api-calls.md

     *   *Script:* `test_lpr_timestamps_api.py`
     *   *Purpose:* Retrieves timestamps when a specific license plate was seen (requires `license_plate` parameter).
     *   *Documentation:* [Get Timestamps for a specific License Plate](https://apidocs.verkada.com/reference/getlprtimestampsviewv1)
+    *   *Note:* API response is a dictionary containing a `detections` key, which holds the list of timestamp/detection events.

 ### Potential Future Endpoints for Testing